The French language in the world: what influence does it have today?

 In Lebanon, the French language is considered prestigious for reasons related to the history of both countries.
 Today, about 20% of Lebanese use French every day.
 In some areas, however, recurrent conflicts make it difficult to monitor stable learning and collect statistical data.
 In any case, French remains a factor of rapprochement between religions, as French-speaking schools bring together Christians and Muslims for the teaching of the language (2*).

-These vast regions of the world stand out in particular for their linguistic and cultural diversity, where the French language still manages to make a place for itself.
-Its learning is thus promoted in several countries, despite the reduced presence of Francophones and the geographical distance from French nations.
+This vast region of the world stands out in particular for its linguistic and cultural diversity, where the French language still manages to make a place for itself.
+Its learning is thus promoted in several countries, despite the reduced presence of Francophones and the geographical distance from French speaking nations.

 Here too, English is at the top of the list of foreign languages spoken, ahead of French, Chinese, Japanese, and Korean.
-In this part of the world, where only 1% of the population is French-speaking, the French language often remains confidential; this said, there is a real dynamic in the Asia-Pacific region, where the French-speaking world is supported by 4 countries associated with the OIF: Cambodia, Laos, Vietnam, and Vanuatu.
-The French language also circulates within the densely populated countries of China and India, as well as Japan, where the number of learners always shows a certain interest in French.
+In this part of the world, where only 1% of the population is French-speaking, the use of French remains personal in nature; that said, the Frenc-speaking world continues to be supported in the region supported by 4 countries associated with the OIF: Cambodia, Laos, Vietnam, and Vanuatu.
+The French language also circulates within densely populated countries like China and India, as well as Japan, where the number of learners always shows a certain interest in French.

-In Oceania, the presence of the French language dates back to the 18th century, when French navigators discovered the islands in this part of the world.
+In Oceania, the presence of the French language dates back to the 18th century, when French navigators discovered the islands in the region.
 French is the official language in French Polynesia (95% French-speaking), Wallis and Futuna, and New Caledonia, all three of which are part of the French Republic.

 Learning French today, undeniable assets at all levels